williamjackson314/Graphs/README.md

 **3. Dijkstra's Algorithm**
-* Min Priority Queue: used heapq to implement, especially the push() and pop() methods.
-* Set: used the set() and add() methods to implement the shortest known path set.
 * Print Path: the path printout from Arad to Bucharest is given in the main code, this is the same as that found using the BFS algorithm: